Seven foot, three inch Mike McCormick walked up to the Alamo with a smile in his eyes I had never seen before.

 Mike was often teamed up with Gary Athur, a journeyman ironworker AND carpenter from San Antonio who came up for the Waco project.
 Together they were the ‘A-Team,” a versatile and reliable duo.

 Mike told us about a steakhouse down the highway called The Longhorn Tavern.
-It was perfect for our daily lunches: dark with a jukebox of George Strait singing:
+It was perfect for our daily lunches: a bit dark ambience, with a jukebox of George Strait singing:

 Pardon me, you left your tears on the jukebox